textpattern/textpattern.github.io/administration/preferences-panel.md

 ##### Disallow user images? {#disallow_user_images}

-With this option set to “Yes”, images included in comments will be stripped out.
+With this option set to "Yes", images included in comments will be stripped out.

 ##### Allow more Textile markup in comments? {#allow_more_textile_markup_in_comments}

-When set to “Yes”, comments may contain Textile elements which would otherwise be treated as plain text:
+When set to "Yes", comments may contain Textile elements which would otherwise be treated as plain text:

 -   headings